EricBerendsen/dvbinspector/README.md

 List of the most important changes between releases.

+### Release 1.20.0
+Release date: 21/04/2025

+This release requires Java 21 or newer!

+* added: show summary when root node is selected
+* changed: update to MJD processing to support 16 bit rollover in 2038.
+Thanks to Paul Higgs
+* added: description of component_descriptor value for T/UWA 005 (HDR Vivid).
+Thanks to Paul Higgs
+* fixed: CarouselIdentifierDescriptor, formatID is optional
+* fixed: AACDescriptor, aac_type_flag is optional
+* added: support for AVS3 audio and video.
+Thanks to Paul Higgs
+* added: HDR Vivid descriptor according to T/UWA 005-2.1.
+Thanks to Paul Higgs
+* changed: internal refactoring, a.o.
+KVP now extends DefaultMutableTreeNode so it can be used directly in getJTreeNode()

+### Release 1.19.2 (bug fix release)
+Release date: 11/08/2024
+* fixed: displayed time of packets was wrong

 ### Release 1.19.1 (bug fix release)
 Release date: 4/08/2024

 * fixed: dvb.sh and dvb.bat to use correct dependencies

 ### Release 1.19.0
 Release date: 4/08/2024